xaizek/zograscope/docs/zograscope.md

 `--lang` _arg_ \
 force specific language (`c`, `cxx`, `make`, `lua`) and disable auto-detection

+`--no-pager` \
+never spawn a pager for output

 BEHAVIOUR
 =========

 Pager
 -----

-When output is a terminal (not the case when invoked by Git), `less` is spawn if output is about the size of the screen.
+By default when output is a terminal (not the case when invoked by Git), `less` is spawn if output is about the size of the screen.
+Use `--no-pager` to change the behaviour.

 Language detection
 ------------------